Pybounce/spiky_situation/README_TRAPS.md

   - Dashing through it will smash it
   - Sawblades will smash it
   - Lasers pass through it
+- [ ] Gravity Flip
+  - Collecting this toggle will flip gravity

 **Static/Moving editor item textures**